 According to the Substance Abuse and Mental Health Services Administration, only 50 percent of veterans who need mental health treatment will get the treatment they need and are entitled to.
-Eligible veterans have the option to file a VA Disability Mental Health claim which can provide a range of extra benefits.
+Eligible veterans have the option to file VA Disability Mental Health claims which can provide a range of extra benefits.

 One of the main reasons is the military culture prevents active-duty members from seeking military mental health.